mazwat/mazwat.github.io/making-circuits-lm.md

 Here is a simple circuit.
 We need a source of power.
 So in this case we're going to use a simple coin battery, and we're going to have a light an LED, and basically all we need to do is wire the two together.
 LED's have a longer pin and a shorter pin.
 The  longer pin is positive (+) and shorter is negative (-).
 So we wire the LED accordingly.

-Once we have the Led in ou
+Once we have the Led in our circuit we have a put a 'load' on the circuit by introducing the LED which is using power.
+If you start the simulation you can see that the load is too much for the LED, a questions mark appea